Quasiparticle interference as a direct experimental probe of bulk odd-frequency superconducting pairing

-{\it{Conclusion.}}-- We have shown that odd-frequency superconducting pair correlations can be directly probed by the quasiparticle interference (QPI) technique.
-Studying a conventional $s$-wave superconductor under applied magnetic field, we have identified the relation between the odd-frequency superconducting pair correlations and different peaks in the change of the Fourier transformed local density of states (LDOS) caused by impurities and directly measurable by STM/STS.
-Remarkably, we find a direct relationship between the odd-frequency correlations and the bias asymmetry in the LDOS-change.
-In this work we have considered a simple system with odd-frequency superconducting correlations in the bulk.
-Similar analysis of the QPI can also be performed in other materials with bulk odd-frequency correlations, for example multiband superconductors \cite{Black-Schaffer13,Komendova15,Asano15,Komendova17,Triola20,Schmidt20}, Ising superconductors \cite{Tang21}, non-Hermitian superconductors \cite{Cayao21}, and spin-3/2 systems with Bogoliubov Fermi surfaces \cite{Dutta21}.
-Our work thus provides a pathway in the experimental search for novel superconductors and their characterization.
+{\it{Concluding remarks.}}-- We showed that odd-frequency superconducting pair correlations can be directly probed by the quasiparticle interference (QPI) technique.
+Studying a conventional $s$-wave superconductor under applied magnetic field, we identified the relation between the odd-frequency superconducting pair correlations and different peaks in the change of the Fourier transformed local density of states (LDOS) directly measurable by STM/STS.
+Remarkably, we find a direct relationship between odd-frequency correlations and a bias asymmetry in the LDOS-change.
+This method is applicable irrespective of the other symmetries of the Cooper pairs, due to it explicitly probing the oddness in frequency.
+We further validate this in the SM by showing the same LDOS-change in a superconductor with spin-singlet $p$-wave odd-frequency pair correlations \cite{Chakraborty22}.
+Similar QPI analysis can also be performed in other materials with bulk odd-frequency correlations, for example multiband superconductors \cite{Black-Schaffer13,Komendova15,Asano15,Komendova17,Triola20,Schmidt20}, Ising superconductors \cite{Tang21}, non-Hermitian superconductors \cite{Cayao21}, heavy fermion \cite{Kawasaki20}, spin-3/2 systems with Bogoliubov Fermi surfaces, \cite{Dutta21} and also in heterostructures to directly verify the existence of odd-frequency correlations.
+In fact, relevant QPI peaks, especially a bias asymmetry, have already been observed in heavy fermion \cite{Zhou13} and iron-based multiband \cite{Du18,Sharma21} superconductors, in the latter explained in terms of a sign-changing order parameter \cite{Du18,Sharma21}, but with no current consensus and with the possibility of odd-frequency not yet explored.
+Our work thus provides a pathway in characterizing the pairing symmetries in novel superconductors.

 We gratefully acknowledge financial support from the Knut and Alice Wallenberg Foundation through the Wallenberg Academy Fellows program and the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation programme (ERC-2017-StG-757553).
 The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) partially funded by the Swedish Research Council through grant agreement No.~2018-05973.